arddor/MovieAdvisor/README.md

 Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
+2. Make sure you have [MongoDB](https://www.mongodb.org/) installed and running.
-2. Install your dependencies
+3. Install your dependencies

     ```
     cd path/to/MovieAdvisor; npm install
     ```

-3. Start your app
+4. Start your app

     ```
     npm start